ess-dmsc/jenkins-shared-library/MANUAL.md

 ### `static ContainerBuildNode getDefaultContainerBuildNode(String os)`

 Return a default container build node for the operating system `os`.
 The valid values for this parameter are the keys in `DefaultContainerBuildNodeImages` (defined in *src/DefaultContainerBuildNodeImages.groovy*).
-This is the recommended approach.
+This is the recommended approach for Conan package builds.

 ### `ContainerBuildNode(String image, String shell)`

 The *ContainerBuildNode* constructor takes a Docker image name and the shell command to be used with it.
+This is the recommended approach for regular builds.

 ## The pipeline builder